 From working with numerous small businesses in credit card processing system setup, the pros at Pivotal Payment identify these mobile payment trends dominating and disrupting the marketplace in 2018:

 1. Mobile wallets out the wazoo

 If you had asked me ten years ago if mobile customers using their iPhone 3G would consider connecting their banking and credit card information to their phones, I would have said “you’re crazy!”
 Now, with advanced security options, it seems like the only barrier to using a mobile wallet is actually owning a smartphone or device!

 Virtually all the top smartphone manufacturers are offering mobile wallets.
 Examples include Apple Pay, Android Pay, and Google Pay found in the Play Store.
 Users are increasingly placing their trust in the companies that build and manage their phones, providing consumers and retailers the opportunity to do business together more easily.

 2. Brick-and-mortar being forced to adapt mobile or die

 It’s a harsh reality, but Walmart isn’t brick-and-mortars only enemy circa 2018.
 Ecommerce platforms like Amazon, Ebay, and other corporate and private online retailers are turning up the heat!
 Online shopping, shipping, and returns are so seamless and easy that consumers needn’t worry about the hassle of going out to a store.

 Online shopping reduces friction and the threat of dealing with pushy or rude staff.
-To combat this threat, brick-and-mortar retailers have to offer a plethora of options to compete such as accepting mobile wallet payments, contactless EMV payments and shopping apps, along with offering loyalty programs and coupon codes that follow them from one purchase to the next.
+To combat this threat, brick-and-mortar retailers have to offer a plethora of options to compete such as accepting mobile wallet payments, contactless EMV payment processing and shopping apps, along with offering loyalty programs and coupon codes that follow them from one purchase to the next.